 Friday, June 14, 2019

 Men in Black: International is directed by F. Gary Gray and stars Chris Hemsworth, Tessa Thompson, Rebecca Ferguson, Kumail Nanjiani, Rafe Spall, Laurent Bourgeois, Larry Bourgeois, Emma Thompson, and Liam Neeson.
 The plot of the movie is The Men in Black have always protected the Earth from the scum of the universe.
 In this new adventure, they tackle their biggest threat to date: a mole in the Men in Black organization.
 I did not like any of the original three movies, but I was excited to see what a new director and new actors could bring to this series.
 Turns out this movie is more of the same.
 I really enjoyed Chris Hemsworth and Tessa Thompson they definitely do the best they can with the very weak material they have to work with.
 There were a few jokes in here that I thought were funny, but the majority of them were horrible.
 The Special effects in this movie are awful all of the aliens in this movie look so fake.
-The movies main story having to do with this hive that they need to take down it's really lame and doesn't really go anywhere.
+The movie's main story having to do with this hive that they need to take down it's really lame and doesn't really go anywhere.
 The story doesn't go in any new and exciting directions, and I was surprised by how lifeless the action sequences were in this movie there was no energy to them or to most of the movie for that matter.
 2 out of 5 stars for Men in Black: International.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Saturday, June 8, 2019